shawnbotz/frontend-take-home/readme.md

 - Firefox, Chrome, and Microsoft Edge.
 (If you have a Mac, you can test Edge with a [free Browserstack account.](https://www.browserstack.com/test-on-microsoft-edge-browser#))

-If you're applying for an engineering position, we've also provided a JSON file for you to populate the data in the "How long does the fellowship last?" table.
+If you're applying for an engineer or developer position, we've also provided a JSON file for you to populate the data in the "How long does the fellowship last?" table.
 (If you're applying for a designer position, feel free to ignore it.)

 Please share your code via a publicly accessible Git repository, and try to regularly commit to the repo like you would in a real software project.